abpuccini/machine-learning-challenge/README.md

 - Perform feature selection and remove unnecessary features.

-    * Apply `RFE` method to identify the importance of ecah feature.
+    * Apply the `RFE` method to identify the importance of each feature.

     * Select only the features that support the outcome.